mariajosemv/mariajosemv/README.md

 <h1 align="left">Hi, I'm María ✨ </h3>

-I'm a Physicist and I'm currently working as a Data engineer. 👩🏻‍🔧  I have experience in data manipulation and data analysis with Python and SQL. 📊 I also have knowledge of classical machine learning models and deep learning. 🤖
+Physicist converted into Data + Software engineer.
+Experience in math and physics modeling, web scraping, data visualization, data engineering and  data science fan.
+Currently envolving into a Software engineer and Full Stack Developer.

 In my free time I enjoy experimenting (*a.k.a. breaking stuff*) in Linux operative systems 🐧 and keep records of my learning on [Notion](https://mariajosemv.notion.site/c90cb66702a64d4d90f92fc762356642?v=436a938a4b2e45bf86984b55cccc8144).  ✨

-🌱 I'm currently studying [Cloud Engineer Learning Path](https://www.cloudskillsboost.google/paths/11) from Google Cloud. \
+🌱 I'm currently studying [Cloud Engineer Learning Path](https://www.cloudskillsboost.google/paths/11) from Google Cloud.
+You can find my learning notes [here](https://github.com/mariajosemv/Cloud-Engineer-Learning-Path) 😉. \
- 🗨️ Ask me about whatever you want.
-I am interested in helping and sharing.
+ 💫 Ask me about whatever you want.
+I love to help and share.